 - 360-degree feedback

-Depending on the results obtained from the assessment tools, determine whether employees are high, moderate, or high performers.
+Depending on the results obtained from the assessment tools, determine whether employees are low, moderate, or high performers.
 This three-point scale will appear as the x-axis of your nine-box.

 Evaluate Employee Potential